lyndon-he/577_Project/Ecommerce_Products_Analysis/README.md

 This project aims to generate insights behind ecommerce purchase records by using EDA methods and unsupervised clustering methods.
-The jupiter notebook and affiliated function are in the file 'notebook'.
+The jupiter notebook and affiliated function are in the folder 'notebook' and data is in the folder 'data-raw'.

 Project Organization
 ------------